msasen/persist-zustand/README.md

 )
 ```

+**Explanation:**
-**Explanation:** The `debounceDelay: 300` option sets a 300ms delay before writing to storage.
-If state changes occur within this window, only the final state is written.
-This prevents multiple storage writes during rapid updates (like typing in a search box), improving performance and reducing storage operations.
+The `debounceDelay: 300` option sets a 300ms debounce window before persisting state.
+If state changes keep occurring within that window (e.g., while the user is typing), only the final state is written.
+This improves performance and reduces unnecessary storage operations.

 ### 4. URL-Based Filter State

-Stores filter state in URL query parameters, enabling shareable links and bookmark support for filtered views.
+Store filter state in URL query parameters to make filtered views easily shareable and bookmarkable.

 ```typescript
 import { createPersistStore } from 'persist-zustand'